 Dear Stars Wars Fan

 To all died-in-the-wool Star Wars enthusiasts, arriving here thinking to find an authentic how-to-build Clone Trooper armour guide with accompanying proportions perfect templates, my apologies.
 This was built to fit a ten year old, so unless you're vertically challenged, I wouldn't recommend duplicating it.

 Aren’t you a little short for a Stormtrooper?— Princess Leia

 It's also far from proportions perfect; I was working from photos.
 Therefore, what you see here is a fair-to-middly replication of a very short Clone Troopers set of armour... made of cardboard... and a few other bits and pieces that I could find in the garage.

-That said, it ain't half bad (even if I do say so myself), and I hope you'll appreciate the effort, and at the very least give the 'Awesome' button on the bottom of the page a big thump; before leaving to find the genuine article you failed to find here.
+That said, it ain't half bad (even if I do say so myself), and I hope you'll appreciate the effort, and at the very least give the 'Awesome' button on the bottom of the page a big thump; or a favorable comment if you can't find the awesome button.

-And may the force be with you in your search.
+And may the force be with you in as you read on

-Before you leave, let's listen as the troops play the opening of the imperial march; hum along with me: dum, dum, dum, dum-dum dum, dum-dum.
+Before reading on, let's listen as the troops play the opening of the imperial march; hum along with me: dum, dum, dum, dum-dum dum, dum-dum.
 Dum dum dum, dum, dum da-da... etc.